ibm-cloud-docs/db2wh-saas/db_design.md

   If you’re using a single-partitioned plan, there’s no need to worry about distribution keys because all of the data is stored on one data partition.
   {: note}

-- The Db2 engine includes many registry and environment variables, and database configuration parameters.
-As a SaaS offering, {{site.data.keyword.dashdbshort_notm}} is deployed with preconfigured variables and parameters to optimize performance.
-Changing any of these settings might result in adverse effects on database operation or performance and is therefore strongly discouraged.
-If you think your system might benefit from changes to some registry variables, environment variables, or database configuration parameters, open a support case to request guidance from our service experts